wesleywang11/Submerged_Cross_Retracement_Strategy/README.md

 → Downward momentum may be slowing.
 In plain terms, it looks for stocks that are recently weak but may be starting a short-term rebound.

+Bullish_Divergence_finder.py:
+This script scans a stock watchlist and detects daily bullish MACD divergence.
+Logic
+A stock is flagged if both conditions are met:
+Price condition
+The current candle makes the lowest low within the last N bars (default: 10) Momentum condition
+The MACD histogram is rising compared to its previous minimum Indicates weakening downside momentum
+In short:
+Price makes a new local low, but MACD histogram fails to confirm it.